-Those who wish to participate in a general meeting must be listed as a shareholder in a printout or other presentation of the share register relating to the circumstances on five (5) weekdays (Saturdays included) prior to the meeting, and notify the Company of their participation no later than on the date set out in the notice to attend the meeting.
-In addition to notifying the Company, shareholders whose shares are nominee registered through a bank or other nominee must request that their shares be temporarily registered in their own names in the share register five weekdays prior to the general meeting in order to be entitled to participate in the general meeting.
+Shareholders who wish to participate in a general meeting must be included in the shareholders' register maintained by Euroclear Sweden AB ("Euroclear") on the day falling five weekdays (Saturdays included) prior to the meeting, and notify Karnov Group of their participation no later than on the date stipulated in the notice convening the meeting.
+In addition to notifying the Company, shareholders whose shares are nominee registered through a bank or other nominee must request that their shares be temporarily registered in their own names in the shareholders' register maintained by Euroclear in order to be entitled to participate in the general meeting.
 Shareholders should inform their nominees well in advance of the record date.
-Shareholders may attend general meetings in person or by proxy and may be accompanied by not more than two (2) advisors.
+Shareholders may attend general meetings in person or by proxy and may be accompanied by not more than two advisors.